hcoles/pitest-site/quickstart/commandline.markdown

 ### \--timestampedReports

-By default PIT will create a date and time stamped folder for its output each it is run.
-This can can make automation difficult, so the behaviour can be suppressed by passing --timestampedReports=false.
+By default PIT will create a date and time stamped folder for its output each time it is run.
+This can can make automation difficult, so the behaviour can be suppressed by passing `--timestampedReports=false`.

 ### \--mutationThreshold